What Is Distilled Vinegar Made From? Ingredients, Uses & Buying Guide

 How Is Distilled Vinegar Made?

-2. Acetic Acid Conversion: The alcohol is then exposed to acetic acid bacteria, which convert it into vinegar.
+2. Acetic Acid Conversion: The ethanol solution is exposed to acetic acid bacteria (Acetobacter), which oxidize it into acetic acid.

-This method ensures that the final product is clean, consistent, and ready for use in a variety of applications.
+This method ensures the final product is safe for consumption and meets FDA guidelines for food-grade vinegar.

 distillation process